amazeeio/docs/local_docker_development/local_docker_development.md

 The environment starts 3 containers:

-* [andyshinn\/dnsmasq](https://hub.docker.com/r/andyshinn/dnsmasq/) Docker container which will listen on port 53 and resolv all DNS requests from `*.docker.amazee.io` to `127.0.0.1` \(so basically a better way then filling your `/etc/hosts` file by hand\)
+* [andyshinn/dnsmasq](https://hub.docker.com/r/andyshinn/dnsmasq/) Docker container which will listen on port 53 and resolv all DNS requests from `*.docker.amazee.io` to `127.0.0.1` (so basically a better way then filling your `/etc/hosts` file by hand)
-* [amazeeio\/haproxy](https://hub.docker.com/r/amazeeio/haproxy/) Docker container which will listen on port 80 and 443.
-It additionally listens to the Docker socket, realize when you start a new Drupal Container and adapt fully automatically it's haproxy configuration \(thanks to the awesome tool [docker-gen](https://github.com/jwilder/docker-gen)\).
+* [amazeeio/haproxy](https://hub.docker.com/r/amazeeio/haproxy/) Docker container which will listen on port 80 and 443.
+It additionally listens to the Docker socket, realize when you start a new Drupal Container and adapt fully automatically it's haproxy configuration (thanks to the awesome tool [docker-gen](https://github.com/jwilder/docker-gen)).
 It forwards HTTP and HTTPs requests to the correct Drupal Container.
 With that we can access all Drupal Containers via a single Port.
-* [amazeeio\/ssh-agent](https://hub.docker.com/r/amazeeio/ssh-agent/) Docker container which will keeps an ssh-agent at hand for the other Drupal Containers.
+* [amazeeio/ssh-agent](https://hub.docker.com/r/amazeeio/ssh-agent/) Docker container which will keeps an ssh-agent at hand for the other Drupal Containers.
 With that the Drupal Containers do not need to handle ssh-agenting themselves

-#### Schema for Linux \(native Docker\)
+#### Schema for Linux (native Docker)

 ```
                                             +--------------------------------------------------------------------+